 Don’t assume your district’s assessments are doing this for you.
 Definitely don’t assume the curriculum purchased for you to use in your classroom is doing this for you.
 Districts leave things out, suggest strange pacing, or are simply weak in effectiveness.
 Put yourself in charge of those standards and you will see so much success in your students and enjoy less stress in your teaching life.
 YOU will truly be the expert.

 The Ultimate Year Planner – School Year Curriculum Mapping and Planning

 NOW is the best time to plan for next year.
 Before this school year ends.
 Everything is still fresh in your mind.
 You know what worked and what didn’t.
 You can remember what the kiddos are ready (or not ready) for during certain times of the year.
-AND the motivation is high to be extra prepared when you come back.

 The templates are customizable and include the following features:

 - Set to print on one page, but you can print them poster-sized as I do for our team, or make adjustments to print them to 2 pages or on legal-sized paper.

 - A variety of color options

 - Variety of year types (year-round, standard, American with holidays, no holidays, Australian year).
 There are planners to suit any need.
 AND you can customize any one of them to make it suit your needs precisely.